Welcome to the World of Dental Ethics 🦷

 Or perhaps you're grappling with truthfulness and communication.
 How much information about potential complications should you disclose?
 And how do you present it without causing unnecessary anxiety?
 These are the ethical challenges in dentistry that can keep you up at night.

-But fear not!
-We're set to guide you through various strategies to manage such dilemmas and make ethical decisions that align with the professional standards for dentists.
-Are you set to begin?
+But worry not!
+We're about to delve into various strategies for handling such dilemmas, and make ethical decisions that align with the ethical guidelines for dentists.
+Ready to dive in?

 Let's break down the process of managing ethical dilemmas into a step-by-step guide for a clearer understanding.